eugeniodias5/BIFOR/README.md

 Download the remaining libraries using the command `pip install -r requirements.txt`.

  ## Datasets
- To download the YT-BB-Dog and the Sibetan, please refer to the link provided in our paper (**Declarations > Data Availability** section in the folder "Data_BIFOR/Datasets").
+ To download the YT-BB-Dog and the Sibetan, please refer to the link provided in our paper in the section **Declarations > Data Availability**.
+The datasets are in the folder "Data_BIFOR/Datasets").

  Please provide the path to the dataset in the parameter `data_dir` of your configuration file (refer to `config.yaml` as an example).
 The parameter `dataset_name` should be set as `"YT-BB-Dog"` or `"Sibetan"`.